iamnabeelrahman/UpSkillMafia-Tasks/Task 32/frontend/README.md

 - **Backend**: Node.js, Express.js, MongoDB, Mongoose, JWT, Bcrypt, dotenv, CORS
 - **Frontend**: React.js, React Router, Vite

+  ## API endd points
+  - /register -> for registring a user
+  - /login -> for loging in
+  - /save ->  for saving users details ( only users with valid token can save )
+  - /read -> for reading users details ( only users with valid token can save )

 ## Setup Instructions

 ### Backend Setup: